rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 0. Powered USB 2.0 hub.

-   (for USB devices drawing more than 100 mA)
+   USB provides power as well as provide a conduit for communicating data, but for USB devices drawing more than 100 mA, voltage drops.

    USB 1.1 standards offers a theoretical maximum signaling rate of<br />
    12 MB/s over 4 wires using up to 500mA.<br />
    USB 2.0 standards offers a theoretical maximum signaling rate of<br />
    480 MB/s over 4 wires using up to 500mA.<br />
    USB 3.0 has two asychronous unidirectional data paths for max. rate of<br />
-   5 GB/s over 9 wires using up to 900mA.<br />
+   5 GB/s over 9 wires using up to 900mA.
    It's 10x faster due to its blue color.
+(OK I'm kidding)<br />
-(OK I'm kidding) USB 3.1 "SUPERSPEED" was released in 2014.
+   USB 3.1 "SUPERSPEED" was released in 2014.

 0. USB to UART serial cable.